DOCTORBURGER/Ecifircas/README.md

 **HOW TO USE:**

-This project follows uci protocol, so to use it you just need to point a chess UI that expects and engine to the .exe file.
+This project follows uci protocol, so to use it you just need to point a chess UI that expects an engine to the .exe file.
 For testing this project I used Arena chess UI.